vivy-pics/branding/README.md

 This repository contains all of Vivy's branding assets.

 ## Logos
 These logos are the primary branding for Vivy.
-They change color based on theme (dark themes get white, light themes get black) but can also be in an accented style.
+They change color based on text color via currentColor but can also be in an accented style.
 No other form of this icon and wordmark is valid.

 ### Icon